 Topics in the Coast Pilot include channel descriptions, anchorages, bridge and cable clearances, currents, tide and water levels, prominent features, pilotage, towage, weather, ice conditions, wharf descriptions, dangers, routes, traffic separation schemes, small-craft facilities, and Federal regulations applicable to navigation.

-All Coast Pilot books are available to download for free from the Office of Coast Survey website.
+All Coast Pilot books are available to download free of charge.

 To download the weekly updates and the latest edition, use the interactive map.
 Please report a discrepancy or provide additional information for updating the Coast Pilot.

 Printed copies of Coast Pilot can be purchased from NOAA Certified Coast Pilot Distributors, and are up to date at the time of printing.

 Amalgamated International & U.S. Inland RulesThis publication is an amalgamation of the International Regulations for Preventing Collisions at Sea (72 COLREGS) and Inland Navigation Rules, their Annexes, and associated Federal rules and regulations.
 The format of this publication uses a single-page layout that concisely sets out the differences between each set of rules.
 It is meant to be concise, easy to view online, download, and print.
 We strive to ensure its accuracy; nonetheless, we make no claims or guarantees of such and expressly disclaim liability for its use.
 Corrections, comments, or suggestions are welcomed by emailing email@example.com (CG-NAV) Office of Navigation Systems.

 An up to date printed or downloaded* copy of this Amalgamation, or the Navigation Rules as published within the United States Coast Pilot®, may be used to meet the 'copy of these Rules' requirement of Inland Rule 1(g).
 For more information on the Coast Guard's policy regarding the use of electronic publications and charts.